Geodesic structure, shadow and optical appearance of black hole immersed in Chaplygin-like dark fluid: Conclusions and discussions

 \section{Conclusions and discussions}

 We investigated the geodesic structure, shadow, and optical appearance of BH surrounded by the CDF.
 Based on the analysis of the effective potential for timelike particles in the CDF-BH spacetime, we found that the existence of the ISCO and OSCO depends on the parameters $B$ and $q$.
-The analysis of epicyclic frequencies and orbital stability for different CDF parameters corroborates the analysis of the existence of ISCO.
+The analysis of epicyclic frequencies and orbital stability for different CDF parameters corroborates the analysis of the existence of ISCO/OSCO.
 We also analyzed the dependence of conserved quantities and Keplerian frequencies on CDF parameters.
 Based on the analysis of the effective potential for null particles, we found that the photon orbits are all unstable.
 As CDF-BH possesses a cosmological event horizon, the observation of the shadow radius depends on the observer's position and whether the observer is at rest.
-Assuming CDF as the Chaplygin gas causing cosmic acceleration and considering observers located radially far from both the event horizon and the cosmological horizon, we used EHT observations of the BH shadow radius to constrain the parameters of the CDF model.
+Assuming the asymptotic behavior of CDF-BH spacetime at infinity to be identical to the de Sitter spacetime governed by the cosmological constant responsible for our expanding universe, and considering observers located radially far from both the event horizon and the cosmological horizon, we used EHT observations of the BH shadow radius to constrain the parameters of the CDF model.